Guiding Principles of Onboarding

 1. Engage new employees early and often.

 As soon as new employees are hired – and even before they officially start – connect them to the University community.
-Send them their official offer letters, make welcome phone calls, and provide them with links to key resources via the New Employee Onboarding web page.
+Make a welcome phone call, discuss their work schedule, review the dress code, and provide them with links to key resources via the New Employee Onboarding web page.
+This is also a great time to send an email to your department to announce the new employee's start.

 2. Onboarding is a process that occurs over time (6-12 months).